trubadur-app/trubadur/README.md

 6. You can now run the JAR-file like a normal application by double-clicking

-**OBS!** Once you have run the application for the first time there is a directory created next to the JAR-file called `data`.
+**Note!** Once you have run the application for the first time there is a directory created next to the JAR-file called `data`.
 This is where all your application data is stored.
 Make sure to regurarly backup this directory so that you always can restore the application data if you ever loose it.

 ## How it works